froboy/yusaopeny_docs/content/en/docs/development/Theming_and_Design.md

 title: Theming and Design
 ---

-Welcome to Y USA Open Y Theming and Design documentation.
+Welcome to YMCA Website Services Theming and Design documentation.

 ### How to change styles on content type level

 **Given:**
-As an Y USA Open Y site developer, I want to be able to easily change the CSS for a Camp page independently from a Location page, so I can better customize the site to meet the needs of my customers.
+As an YMCA Website Services site developer, I want to be able to easily change the CSS for a Camp page independently from a Location page, so I can better customize the site to meet the needs of my customers.

 **How to:**